noun: the action of delaying or postponing something

-- Out of fear /of the unknown /that the end product of your work will not be perfect.
-In most cases, it really only has to be good enough, but this concept isn’t finding acceptance from many.
+- Out of fear (of the unknown) or that the end product of your work will not be perfect.
+In most cases, it only has to be good enough, but this concept isn’t finding acceptance from many.

-- You expect the project to require a lot from you but just know it’ll be pure hard work and you try to escape this.
+- You expect the project to require a lot from you, and you realize it will be hard work, and you try to escape this.

-- You are unclear about how to start,
+- It’s unclear to you how to start.

 - You choose to do simple chores/tasks.
-Because it’s so easy.
-But in fact, it’s just another form of avoiding the main/most problematic task.
+Because they are easy.
+But in fact, it’s just another form of avoiding your main or most problematic task.